sytolk/acra-mailer/README.md

 - secured by a shared secret

 ## Requirements
-- webserver with PHP support
+- webserver with PHP support or PAAS like free small basic PHP gear in http://openshift.com
 - [Application Crash Report for Android](https://github.com/ACRA/acra)
 - 5 minutes for setup